 “Not really ... but Auntie Carol says it’s the duty of every girl to have a good cry every once in a while,” Gaby whispered as she continued to hug her mum.

 “What say we all go out for dinner?
 The usual?”
 Dave offered in an attempt to lighten the prevailing mood.

 “Now you girls go do whatever it is you do to make me the envy of all the men in the Ahr Valley and I’ll phone for reservations.”

 “Maybe the Pinger’s would like to join us?”
 Gaby wondered as they started to go up to their rooms to get ready.

-“Might be a good idea,” Jenny agreed and called down to Dave from the top of the stairs.
+“Sounds like a good idea,” Jenny called down from the top of the stairs.

 “Give the Pinger’s a ring and see if they want to join us.”

 “Okay.”
 However, just as he reached for the reciever, the phone rang.